Automotive Engineering: Replacing Obsolete Static-Style Andon Display Boards

 The initial project was to replace three obsolete Andon boards.
 The manufacturer was so satisfied with the results that an additional nine displays were replaced by Matrix and three new, larger, shop status display boards were added to the Andon system.
 The manufacturer also requested pricing for the adaptive displays to be installed on 4 additional lines at their plant for 2018.

 Matrix Technologies, Inc. is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our automotive manufacturing services, contact Aaron Hilbers, Senior Engineer 2 in the Industrial Systems Division, Indianapolis.
+To learn more about our automotive manufacturing services, contact Aaron Hilbers Senior Project Engineer (Team Leader) in the Industrial Systems Division, Indianapolis.

 © Matrix Technologies, Inc.